X-R-G-B/Leviator/spec.md

 - Number of fields (Int16)

-- Each fild is a `ID` of the field type
+- Each field is an `ID` of the field type and the name 'Maybe a list of Char8' separated by 'insert unused hexa value'

 - Struct end